amoogat/kickstarter-anaylsis/README.md

 Therefore, here is my advice to Louise: a hypothetical venture for Louise should be in May, with the data showing that her expected goal should be kept underneath $2000.
 This means that she has an expected budget of just under $2000 to make it happen, with a greater likelihood of success should she begin in May.
 ---
 ### Challenge Analysis
 The challenge included figuring out the likelihood of success for the category of theater based on two filters: launch date and goal amount.
 The outcome of successful ventures based on goal amount trended in having a downward slope, meaning that the higher goals had a lower chance of success, as can be seen below.
-The outcome based on launch date for theater showed ventures tend to do well in May.
+The outcome based on launch date for theater showed ventures have shown to do well in May.
 ---
 ![](chart5.png)
 ---